 We did the loop counter-clockwise and it makes no difference here.
-First of all, it’s only a mile, if that, and it generally flat.
-And in fact, aside from the fact we experienced woods, stone walls, a wetland area, and a field… there’s really not all that much to the property.
-But I don’t want to take awary from the parcel, which was the gift of Mildred W. Church, the widow of Bernard Church, and of her two daughters and her son.
+First of all, it’s only a mile, if that, and it is generally flat.
+In fact, aside from the fact we experienced woods, stone walls, a wetland area, and a field… there’s really not all that much to the property.
+But I don’t want to take away from the parcel, which was the gift of Mildred W. Church, the widow of Bernard Church, and of her two daughters and her son.
 Bernard Church was Town Clerk of Chaplin for 52 years.

 Church was apparently Mr. Chaplin and we thank his family for the preservation of the land.
 But since the trail through the land isn’t very exciting, let’s turn to Joshua’s Trust for something else to talk about.

 Folklore says that the original farm on this property was built during the Revolutionary War and since the men were all off fighting the British, the women had to finish the farm.